DraftKings promo code: Bet Seahawks vs. Patriots in 2026 Big Game on Sunday, earn $300 in bonus bets

 The Patriots also went 14-3 during the regular season and won their division -- the AFC East.
 As the No. 2 seed in the conference, New England scored a 16-3 win over the Chargers during NFL Wild Card Weekend before beating the Texans 28-16 in the divisional round and the Broncos 10-7 in the AFC Championship Game.
 The Patriots were also top five in scoring offense and defense, ranking second and fourth in those two categories respectively.

 DraftKings is offering a 30% profit boost for a qualifying NFL SGP bet on the Big Game and is also already offering its $4 Million King of the Endzone promotion.
+Kenneth Walker is the favorite for an anytime TD at -175.
 Before you participate in any NFL betting for the Big Game, get $300 in bonus bets if your first wager of $5 or more is a winner:

 Responsible Gaming at DraftKings